symforce-org/symforce/README.md

 # Build from Source

+For best results, you should build from the [latest tagged release](https://github.com/symforce-org/symforce/releases/latest).
+You can also build from `main`, or from another branch, but everything is less guaranteed to work.

 SymForce requires Python 3.8 or later.
 The build is currently tested on Linux and macOS, SymForce on Windows is untested (see [#145](https://github.com/symforce-org/symforce/issues/145)).
 We strongly suggest creating a virtual python environment.

 Install the `gmp` package with one of: